ibm-cloud-docs/dns-svcs/cr-add.md

 You can add a custom resolver in {{site.data.keyword.dns_full}} by using the UI, CLI, or API.
 {: shortdesc}

-## Creating a custom resolver by using the UI
+## Creating a custom resolver in the console

 {: #create-cr-ui}
 {: ui}

-To add a custom resolver by using the UI, follow these steps:
+To add a custom resolver in the console, follow these steps:

    You must create a DNS service before you create a custom resolver.
 Each VPC can have only one custom resolver.
    {: note}